-It’s been a month now that everything is planted in its proper place and 10 weeks since I first started planting outside, so I figured this would be a good time to post a first update to follow up on my post about seed selection.
+It’s been a month now that everything is planted in its proper place and 10 weeks since I started planting outside, so I figured this would be a good time to post a first update to follow-up on my post about seed selection.

 Courgette Midnight F1 (left) and Cucumber Delikatesse (right)

 Those two were started indoors a few weeks before transplanting them last month.
 There are many small cucumbers and a small courgette, with a good amount of flowers, so I should get a few vegetables out of them.

 I’m also pleased about the way the cucumber is climbing the tomato cage.
 I had to tie the stems of the two plants to the bottom ring of the cage to get them started climbing, but it’s all good now.
 I’ll have to keep an eye out when the cucumbers get bigger…

 Cheeseman’s Tomato (left), Tomato Riesentraube (middle) and Tumbling Tom Red (right)

 They were all started indoors about 6 weeks before transplanting them last month, two plants for every pot.
 The two indeterminate types, Cheeseman’s and Riesentraube both look pretty much the same for now.
 I pruned them a bit and both have a few flowers.
 The Tumbing Tom have a whole lot of flower right now and is growing in a nice bush shape without any pruning since it’s a determinate tomato.
 I probably won’t put them in a cage next year if I try them again.

 I had trouble starting the peas since one of the neighbouring cat thought the pea planted was a great litter box and kept disturbing the seeds.
 The one that did grew are just starting to produces flowers (and there is one tiny pod), but I think it’s a bit warm to plant more right now.
 I’m sure the planters would be prettier with more pea vines in them…